 Are they supporting you, belittling you or setting you up to stray from your new path?

-As, explained in the Eating for You book, getting your self-talk onside is essential.
+Getting your self-talk onside is essential.

 For example, do you say